-The endocannabinoid system (ECS) plays a role in the body’s immune system and in the perception of pain.
-It is also involved in nearly every one of the body’s natural processes.
+The endocannabinoid system (ECS) is involved in nearly every one of the body’s natural processes.

-The endocannabinoid system has been recently recognized as an important modulatory system in the function of brain, endocrine, and immune tissues.
-It appears to play a very important regulatory role in the secretion of hormones related to reproductive functions and response to stress.
+The endocannabinoid system has been recently recognized as an important modulatory system in the function of the body.

-Having an efficient ECS is necessary for retaining health and may help prevent disease.
-A healthy ECS helps maintain homeostasis in the physiological processes of the body by activating immune cells, regulating immune responses, and producing anti-inflammatory agents throughout the entire body.
+Having an efficient ECS is necessary for retaining optimal health.
+A healthy ECS helps maintain homeostasis in the physiological processes throughout the entire body.

-The ECS is fuelled by endocannabinoids, which activate the CB1 and CB2 receptors, including the two best-known endocannabinoids; Anandamide (AEA) and 2-Arachidonoylglycerol (2-AG).
+The ECS is fuelled by endocannabinoids, which activate the CB1 and CB2 receptors.

 Therefore, it is surprising that many people do not intake enough cannabinoids to fuel their body’s ECS.